arthurvinice/sorting_algorithms/README.md

 # Sorting Algorithms Repository

 This repository contains implementations of six sorting algorithms written in C++: Bubble Sort, Selection Sort, Insertion Sort, Shell Sort, Quick Sort, and Merge Sort.
 I used these algorithms in a comparison test of their execution time, gradually increasing the size of the array to be sorted.
+The tests results will be available soon.

 ## Algorithms